Last updated on January 1st, 2023

 Controlling the Shark air purifier is very simple, even a baby can do that.
 All controls are located at the top of the air cleaning unit and they also have prompts describing what this or that button does.

-Air Info button will show air quality on the top screen.
-Auto mode can be disabled by selecting the speed manually (low, medium, high, maximum) pressing the button on the left.
-Filter Life button shows in hours how much longer filter is going to live.
-The Shark air purifiers lack sleep mode, but they have an interesting option to reduce or increase brightness of the front display screen and the top control panel.
+The Air Info button will show air quality on the top screen.
+Auto mode can be disabled by selecting the speed manually (low, medium, high, maximum) by pressing the button on the left.
+Filter Life button shows in hours how much longer the filter is going to live.
+The Shark air purifiers lack sleep mode, but they have an interesting option to reduce or increase the brightness of the front display screen and the top control panel.

-The button on the right allows to set up timer between 1 hour to 12 so the air purifier will shut itself off automatically.
+The button on the right allows to set up a timer between 1 hour to 12 so the air purifier will shut itself off automatically.

-The Shark air purifiers come with a remote control.
+The Shark air purifiers come with remote control.
 It has the same functions: turn on/off, auto mode on/off, brightness and fan speed adjustments, air info and timer settings.